 Water does not have a shape of its own.
 That is why, it spreads when it spills on the floor.
+Use your brain power !

 - We can see the bottom of a pool of water only if the water is clean.
 Why? - While carrying a bucket of water down a slope, the bucket fell and the water was spilt.
 Will the water form a heap?
 Or, will it flow away?